 Galveston County area assistance programs.

-Find how to get emergency financial assistance in Galveston County from churches, charities, and government agencies.
+Find how to get emergency financial assistance in Galveston County from churches, charities, and government assistance agencies.
 There are programs that offer access to affordable housing, grants for rent or paying energy bills, free food, and other support services.
 Everyone from Spanish speakers to the low income, seniors, and single parents may qualify.

 Find assistance with utility bills, rent, and food